ZenProjects/Zabbix-PHP-Module/README.md

 This module add the ability to load PHP interpreter inside Zabbix Server/Proxy/Agent address space.

 Is based on my precedente work https://www.zabbix.com/forum/showthread.php?t=8305 to add the possibility to call script inside the zabbix engine.
-At this epoc i'have exchanged with Alexei Vladishev to add the possibility of loadable module...
-Now is done !
+At this time I talked with Alexei Vladishev to add the ability to load module ...
+Now it's done!

 With that module you can extend functionality of the Zabbix with PHP module at the infinite.